Giegler-Developing/sitechecker/README.md

 # SiteCheck

-This is a tool to check the cms type and version of your website
+This is a tool that gets the newest versions for different CMS.

+Additionally the tool has the option to scan a website to check the current CMS Version in use.